Important information about the COVID-19 vaccine

 Can I get the vaccine if I am pregnant?

 Yes.
-Pregnant women can get the COVID-19 vaccine.
-The HSE recommends you get your COVID-19 vaccine when it’s offered to you.
+The HSE recommends you get vaccinated if you are pregnant.
 It will protect you and your baby.

-Why are pregnant women being offered this now?
+Why are pregnant women being offered the vaccine?

 There has been a small number of cases of miscarriage and stillbirths for women who have had COVID-19.
 In order to try and protect women and babies, the HSE are offering vaccines to all pregnant women in Ireland.